 Before receiving this vaccine, tell the doctor about all other vaccines you have recently received.

-Also tell the doctor about all medications you use, especially a blood thinner such as warfarin (Coumadin).
+Also tell the doctor about all medications you use, especially a blood thinner such as warfarin (Coumadin, Jantoven).

-There may be other drugs that can affect this vaccine.
-Tell your doctor about all the prescription and over-the-counter medications you have received.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with typhoid vaccine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?